p4lang/p4c/README.md

 using the correct version of ctags; there are several competing programs with the same name in existence.)

-To enable building code documentation, please run `bootstrap.sh -DENABLE_DOCS=ON`.
+To enable building code documentation, please run `cmake
+.. -DENABLE_DOCS=ON`.
 This enables the `make docs` rule to generate documentation.
 The HTML output is available in `build/doxygen-out/html/index.html`.

 # Docker